 To modify configurations or create a new one, click next to the Run Configuration drop-down menu and use the Run Configurations dialog.
 You can select one or more browsers and specify options that affect test execution for each configuration.

 Run Tests in Headless Browsers

-TestCafe Studio allows you to run tests in browsers without a user interface - in headless mode.
-It automatically creates separate run configurations for local browsers that can be run headless.
+TestCafe Studio allows you to run tests in headless browsers — browsers without a user interface.
+It automatically creates separate run configurations for local browsers that have a headless mode.

-You can also create your own run configuration and select desired headless browsers in run configuration settings.
+You can also create your own run configuration and select target headless browsers in run configuration settings.